mk-fg/email-event-aggregator-sieve/README.rst

   Probably not a good idea to give that kind of access untrusted users, even if uid is something like "nobody" or "dovenull".

-* I though it'd be more extensive thing initially, but nah, with embedded python for flexible "config", just one longish script seem to be enough.
+* I thought it'd be more extensive thing initially, but nah - with embedded python for flexible "config", it's just one long-ish script.